 What we’re doing to improve accessibility

 We are engaged with a third party Accessibility Assessment provider and regularly review our website accessibility.
-We are using this third party tool to analyse our website accessibility and targetting those areas where we are currently not fully compliant.
+We are using this third party tool to analyse our website accessibility and targeting those areas where we are currently not fully compliant.

 Preparation of this accessibility statement